-Except in the area of consumer credit, where a maximum interest rate is set and revised each year by the Swiss Federal Department of Justice and Police, there are no specific rules limiting the amount of interest that can be charged on a loan.
+Except in the area of consumer credit, where a maximum interest rate is set and revised each vear by the Swiss Federal Department of Justice and Police, there are no specific rules limiting the amount of interest that can be charged on a loan.
 However, high interest rates might be considered excessive and be subject to general Swiss law principles on usury.

-In this context, the maximum allowable rate of interest is to be determined by various factors and circumstances of the case (eg, the currency of the loan and the corresponding inflation, the duration of the loan or the risk associated with a financing).
-There is no clear test or threshold, but practitioners and scholars usually agree on a limit in the range of 15-18% per annum.
-Swiss law also prohibits compound interest so that default interest due cannot itself bear default interest.
+In this context, the maximum allowable rate of interest is to be determined by various factors and circumstances of the case (eg, the currency of the loan and the corresponding inflation rate, the duration of the loan, and the risk associated with the particular financing).
+There is no clear test or threshold, but practitioners and scholars believe the limit to be in the range of 15-18% per annum.
+Swiss law also prohibits compound interest so that, for instance, default interest due cannot itself bear default interest.